 New Solar Panels

 Dan did extensive research on upgrading our solar panels.
-The roof space on our motorhome is limited so we decided to go with Renogy 100 watt rigid frame compact solar panels.
+The roof space on our motorhome is limited so we decided to go with six 100 watt rigid frame monocrystalline compact solar panels.

-We installed six (6) of these compact rigid-framed solar panels.
-These Renogy solar panels are high in power and are perfect for any off-grid application.
+These solar panels are high in power and are perfect for any off-grid application.
 Shorter than the standard 100-watt solar panel but with the same power output, this panel is better for applications that require a smaller footprint, making it a favorite for RVs like ours that have less space on the roof.
 Each panel is equipped with a junction box and MC4 leads, connecting to a controller or expanding to more panels.

 In fact, at a later time, we are considering making our own solar panel suitcase using similar solar panels because of their size.